 1. “If you don’t hear anything else I say…”

-If you don’t hear anything else I say, just remember this phrase is definitely one of the most stupid phrases a person can use when trying to make a point.
+If you don’t hear anything else I say, remember this phrase is definitely one of the most stupid phrases a person can use when making a point.

 If you don’t want them to remember anything else, then just say that one phrase and then sit down and shut up.